Comparing the Extrinsic Orbital Hall Effect in Centrosymmetric and Noncentrosymmetric Systems: Insights from Bilayer Transition Metal Dichalcogenides: Model hamiltonian for bilayer TMD

 Following Ref.~\cite{cysne2022orbital}, the interlayer hopping is considered as a perturbation, but in the first order in $t_{\bot}$, no correction is made due to the hopping.
 Therefore the eigenvectors of the unperturbed Hamiltonian ($t_\bot=0$ in Eq.~\eqref{HU}) are the eigenvectors of the system in this case and since the eigenvectors are not affected by the gate voltage, they are the same as the eigenstates of the unbiased unperturbed system which are given by

 for the valence bands and

 for the conduction bands in each layer.
-Here $\xi_k^{\pm}=\sqrt{1\pm\xi_k}$ and $\xi_k=m/\lambda_k$ with $\lambda_k=\sqrt{(\hbar v_{\rm F}k)^2+m^2}$.
+Here $\xi_k^{\pm}=\sqrt{1\pm\xi_k}$ and $\xi_k=m/\lambda_k$ with $\lambda_k=\allowbreak\sqrt{(\hbar v_{\rm F}k)^2+m^2}$.
 On the other hand, while the gate voltage makes an upward shift in the energy dispersion of conduction and valence bands in layer 1, it causes a downward shift in that of layer 2 such that the degeneracy of the bands is lifted.
 In this case the eigenvalues take the form

 It is important to note that in presence of a gate voltage $V_g$, this perturbative scheme is valid for small values of $t_{\bot}/V_g$.
 A comparison between the exact and perturbative eigenvectors (see Appendix~\ref{ap-two}) show that for the certain value of $t_{\bot}=0.043$ eV, the perturbative scheme works well for $V_g\geqslant 0.
 2$ eV.
+In order to study the biased bilayer for smaller values of the gate voltage and the values comparable to the interlayer coupling, a fully numerical approach is required.
 The energy dispersion of the bare Hamiltonian, ${\cal H}_0^{V_g}$ is shown in Fig.~\ref{fig1} for both electron and hole-doped bilayer 2H-MoS$_2$ and the contribution of the orbital magnetic moment is determined by arrows.